kevinmcvey/rust-raytracer/README.md

 Scene Setup Commands
 --------------------

 Rust-Raytracer automatically loads scene-graph definitions from the included load.ray file.
-Its markup is documented below:
+Its markup is documented below.
+Note that the coordinate system has an origin at (0, 0, 0) and negative values are acceptable.
+Colors are defined using floating point numbers ranging from 0 to 1; (0.0, 0.5, 1.0) for instance, would render the hex color #007F7FFF.

     #camera
     px py pz